LSQI15/MSiA490-AmazonReviewTextClassification/README.md

 #### Project Topic
 For this project, I will conduct the comparison of three multi-class text classification approaches (BERT, LSTM, fastText).
 Specifically, I will train each of the model on the training set (80% of data) and evaluate their performance on the test set (20% of data) using metrics such as accuracy, precision, recall, and F-1 score.
+The best model will then be productized to take review text(s) as input and the output corresponding predicted review score (1-5).

 #### Dataset
 The dataset chosen for this project is Kindle Store Review data from [Amazon Review Data (2018)](http://deepyeti.ucsd.edu/jianmo/amazon/index.html).